mishantrop/quasihttpsredirect/README.md

 # quasiHTTPSRedirect #
-quasiHTTPSRedirect is a simple plugin that handles requests and rederects to https-version.
+Simple plugin for MODX Revolution that handles requests and redirects to https-version.

+# Requirements
+* MODX Revolution
+* Apache
+* PHP 5.4 or higher